Jill P. Mesirov: Research and career

 Her research concerns high-performance computing.
 Effective July 1, 2015, she has been appointed Associate Vice Chancellor for Computational Health Sciences and Professor of Medicine at the University of California, San Diego School of Medicine and Moores Cancer Center.

 She has worked at the University of California, Berkeley, the American Mathematical Society, Thinking Machines Corporation, and IBM before joining the Whitehead Institute of MIT in 1997, which eventually became part of the Broad Institute.
 She was president of the Association for Women in Mathematics from 1989 to 1991.
 She served on the Board of Trustees for the Institute for Computational and Experimental Research in Mathematics (ICERM) from 2017 to 2021.

 Awards and honors

 Mesirov became a fellow of the American Association for the Advancement of Science in 1996.
 In 2012, she was elected an ISCB Fellow by the International Society for Computational Biology in 2012, and one of the inaugural fellows of the American Mathematical Society.
 In 2017, she was selected as a fellow of the Association for Women in Mathematics in the inaugural class.

+Personal life

+Mesirov first met her husband Benedict Gross at a party hosted by Robert Langlands.
+They married in 1982 and had two sons.
+Gross died on December 19, 2025.